McKevitt History, Family Crest & Coats of Arms

 - Hugh King McKevitt, American Republican politician, Delegate to Republican National Convention from California, 1932

-- Michael McKevitt (b.
-1949), Irish republican who was convicted of directing terrorism as the leader of the paramilitary organisation, the Real IRA
+- Michael McKevitt (1949-2021), Irish republican and paramilitary leader who was convicted of directing terrorism as the leader of the paramilitary organisation, the Real IRA

 - Bernadette Sands McKevitt (b.
 1958), Irish republican, wife of Michael McKevitt